ferruzzi/Gygax75-miststlkr/pages/week1.md

    - A local hunter entered the wrong glade on the wrong moonlit night and got drawn into this world
    - A college kid tinkering with "ancient rituals" they found online realizes one actually worked
  - What is the goal/point/hook; what is an "adventure" in a setting like this?
    - There would need to be some kind of general threat that the players can handle; some wee beasties that normal folks can't see/handle themselves.
-All mythical creatures are real and the players could be called on to deal with any of those.
+All mythical creatures are real, and the players could be called on to deal with any of those.
 Carrying on the fey concept, brownies/sprites/etc are real and cause day to day issues of various severity.
 These plus standard human issues like gangs can be your general threat and lower level challenges before being noticed by and dealing with an global conspiracy.
    - Lower levels could focus on carving out a local safe haven helping a neighborhood and winning friends/allies.
-     Human threats in the form of gangs and sundry hooligans threaten the neighborhood, plus the occasional malevolent/spiteful pixie that needs to be defeated/relocated/appeased.
+     Human threats in the form of gangs and sundry hooligans threaten the neighborhood, plus the occasional malevolent/spiteful pixie who needs to be defeated/relocated/appeased.
 Through the course of these challenges, the players carve out a neighborhood of supporters and allies.
    - It should be emphasized that murderhobos will draw the attention of The Organization far more quickly and outright murder is to be used as a last resort.
-Appease the hungry brownie hunting stray cats, convince the gremlin turning the produce at Joe's Market sour to move to a wild blueberry patch in the woods instead, set a trap for the guy breaking into shops and stealing the tills at night so he gets caught by the cops, etc.  The extermination of all wild fey in an area or a body found in an alley _will_ be noticed and investigated by a force much stronger than the players, be it The Organization or the mortal law enforcement.
+Appease the hungry brownie hunting stray cats, convince the gremlin turning the produce at Joe's Market sour to move to a wild blueberry patch in the woods instead, set a trap for the guy breaking into shops and stealing the tills at night so he gets caught by the cops, etc.  The extermination of wild fey in an area or a body found in an alley _will_ be noticed and investigated by a force much stronger than the players, be it The Organization or the mortal law enforcement.
  - What signifies XP/Karma in a setting like this?
    - It would almost certainly have to be a milestone-based system